 A well-written press release is a thing of beauty and will reflect positively on your business.
 So how do you do it?
-In this guide, we’ll show you how and cover:
+In this guide, we’ll break it down for you.

 What Is a Press Release?

-At its core, a press release is a short document to grab the press’s attention.
+At its core, a press release (or a news release) is a short document to grab the press’s attention.
 The press release is a perfect way to let people know what news is out there and invite them to learn more.

 It is a powerful communications tool that lets businesses tell the world of upcoming events, product launches, staff changes (like the aforementioned new CEO), or changes in how the company operates.

 Why Should a Business Send a Press Release?

 To stand out from the pack, you need media coverage.
 Positive press about you, your company, your client, or your event is what it’s all about.

 Always remember your press release has to excite the attention of the journalists who receive it.
 Journalists are busy and under pressure to find stories.
 If you can serve up some gold content on a platter that is exciting, easy to read, and good news, then they will eat it up.
 Then, you and your business reap the rewards of free publicity.